-But when I hear the word “paddle,” I conjure up different images– mist coming off the shore at dawn, the calls of a loon or a howler monkey reverberating throughout the surrounding wilderness, with the only human-made sound the “swish-plop” of a paddle as you propel your canoe or kayak along the river or across the lake.
+It brings up warm memories of mist coming off the shore at dawn.
+The calls of a loon or howler monkey reverberating throughout the surrounding wilderness.
+The only human-made sound the “swish-plop” of a paddle as you propel your canoe (or kayak) along the river or across the lake.

-These are my picks for the Best Canoe Trips in the world, and I feel like I’ve barely touched the tip of the iceberg…
+These are my personal picks for the 10 Best Canoe Trips in the World, and I feel like I’ve barely touched the tip of the iceberg…

 I figured if we were still speaking after a 4-day canoe trip, it would be a good sign.
-More than 25 years later, we’re still paddling together…
+More than 25 years later, we’re still paddling together!

 Set in the Cariboo Mountains of central B.C. amid gorgeous scenery, this 72-mile long, rectangular circuit of lakes and rivers is a great one for beginners.

 All the lakeshore campsites include bear caches for food.
 There aren’t too many portages, and you can rent wheels that attach to the bottom of your canoe and roll it down the trails, which include boardwalks along rough, boggy sections.

-Everglades National Park, Florida
+Everglades National Park (Florida)

 In the Ten Thousand Islands, you can kayak in and around a series of small islands on the Gulf of Mexico, camping, soaking up the sun and watching the wildlife that lives there.

-Okefenokee National Wildlife Refuge, Georgia
+Okefenokee National Wildlife Refuge (Georgia)

 Referred to as “the swamp” by locals, Okefenokee National Park is another great place to see wildlife… as long as you don’t mind keeping company with alligators.

 There are a lot of alligators in the swamp.
 You can see them sunbathing on hummocks of swamp grass or even swimming underneath the wooden platforms you have to camp on.
 They generally don’t bother anybody unless you get too close.

-Although you can paddle your own canoe or kayak through here– and many locals do– your best bet is to book an outfitter to keep from getting lost.
+Although you can paddle your own canoe or kayak through here– and many locals do– your best bet is to book an experienced outfitter to keep from getting lost.

-Belize Barrier Reef, Belize
+Belize Barrier Reef (Belize)

 Belize offers novice kayakers a great opportunity to enjoy paddling, sun, sand, snorkeling and culture.
 This was where my first kayak trip took place after years of paddling a canoe, and it was a great experience.

-The next was a larger island named Laughingbird Cay; and a group of islands known as the Silk Cays, which are just a short paddle away from the Belize Barrier Reef, (the second largest reef in the world, and a UNESCO World Heritage Site).
+The next was a larger island named Laughingbird Cay.
+Lastly, there was a group of islands known as the Silk Cays, which are just a short paddle away from the Belize Barrier Reef (the second largest reef in the world, and a UNESCO World Heritage Site).

 Our base camp was near Placencia, a center of Garifuna culture, which features a conch-shell sidewalk and a bar/post office to visit before or after your kayak trip.

 There’s still debate about what river is the world’s longest, but South America’s Amazon River is the largest in terms of total discharge.

 Although wildlife abounds there, seeing it in the jungle is not easy.
 Still, we did see a caiman, several parrots, toucans, a harpy eagle and tracks of what looked like a jaguar along the muddy banks of the river.

 The 5-day trip was led by Moi, chief of the Huaorani, the indigenous people on whose land we camped each night as part of our journey.
 And there’s nothing quite like the sound of a howler monkey waking you up for a pre-dawn photo excursion.

-Boundary Waters Canoe Area, Minnesota
+Boundary Waters Canoe Area (Minnesota)

 Located on the border of northeastern Minnesota and the southwest border of northwestern Ontario, the Boundary Waters Canoe Area is considered the canoe mecca of North America.